 In short, if you’re looking to keep your monthly premiums low, you may opt for an HDHP.
 However, if you and your family require frequent, expensive health care services, an LDHP may be more suitable for your budget.

 No matter which type of plan you’re interested in, HealthMarkets can help you find the right one for your loved ones.
 Compare plans online and review your options.

 Lower Your Healthcare Costs with Subsidies

-In order to be eligible for this tax credit, you must meet these requirements:
+In order to be eligible for this tax credit, you must meet these requirements:6

-You must have a combined annual household income between 100 percent and 400 percent of the Federal Poverty Line.
+- You must have a combined annual household income between 100% and 400% of the Federal Poverty Line.

 The Cost-Sharing Reduction is an additional subsidy that helps families making a modest income afford out-of-pocket expenses when receiving health care.
 This means that when you go for a health service, you can have the amount you must pay in deductibles, copay, or coinsurance lowered or covered.